earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 '{"activity": {"description": "christmas eve bike class", "time":"2021-12-09T16:34:04Z"}}'
 ```

-I can do this by first creating a request:
+I can do this by first creating a `http.Request` like this:

 ```
 req, err := http.NewRequest(http.MethodPost, c.URL, jsonContent)